 Notes about this immersion:

-This immersion is closed to students majoring in web and mobile computing, human-centered computing, and computing and information technologies.
+- This immersion is closed to students majoring in game design and development and new media interactive development.

 Introduction to Geographic Information Systems

 This course introduces students to Geographic Information Systems (GIS) for understanding and representing people, places and culture through new media.
 Through applied research projects, students will learn how GIS is a support mechanism for spatially-oriented thinking, reasoning, literacy, and problem-solving at the global scale.
 Such global problems include international disaster management, digital humanities, climate change, and sustainable development.
 Course lectures, writing and reading assignments, and in-class activities cover a mix of conceptual, practical and technical GIS topics.
 Topics include interactions among people, places and cultures around the world, GIS data models, basic cartography, geodatabases, spatial data acquisition and creation, and spatial analysis.
 This general education course also examines GIS ethical issues such as privacy, information ownership, accuracy, and mapping and social power.
 Lec/Lab 3 (Spring).